svc333/overview/dev-journey.md

 Starter kits are production-ready and focus on demonstrating a key pattern implementation by using a runtime (for example, Node.js and Express).
 In some cases, starter kits offer a simple user experience to highlight the integration of the service.
 In other cases, starter kits represent a customizable implementation of a sophisticated use case.

 * A **snippet** is a few lines of code that is often presented in an IDE.
 Snippets help a developer integrate with a programming language syntax or support integration with a defined API.
 * A **demonstration** is usually high in quality and fidelity and uses a range of services and integration points.
 It often requires setup time and is used to prove a business problem or demonstrate a platform feature.
 You can use it for evaluating stages of cloud adoption.
-Sometimes it's code that's included in production code.
+Sometimes it's code that is included in production code.
 * A **sample** is a small example of a specific feature, function, service, or user journey.
-A sample can be reused or included in a production application.
-It’s typically used to show technical capabilities and a possible approach to solving a technical problem.
+You can reuse a sample or include it in a production application.
+It's typically used to show technical capabilities and a possible approach to solving a technical problem.
 * A **starter kit** is a production-ready pattern that can be integrated with a set of services to generate a production-ready asset that can be deployed directly into a DevOps pipeline and a Kubernetes cluster.
 A starter kit contains descriptive metadata providing the user with enough information to know what the kit is and does.
 It also contains instructions that tell {{site.data.keyword.cloud_notm}} what to produce.
 The output is production-ready out of the box, and can be iterated on for further enhancements, based on IBM best practices.
 Starter kit content isn’t as complex as a demonstration and not as trivial as a snippet or sample.
 They are dynamically created based on the developer’s requirements.

 ## Auto-provisioned resources